TonyPdepository/RaspberryPI-Boards-Scripts/README.md

 Some parts I coded and/or recoded plus copy and past from elsewhere.
 This works great.
 Uses API from google to send emails to me.

+This can be used on any linux debian system as well.

 Any updates to improve. let me know